 We spent quite a bit of time looking at the amazing views, but then it was time to move on.
 We were on our way to the opal mines.
 And again: they love digging here!
 You are not allowed to go into this area unless you have a permit.
 And I understand why.
 There are holes everywhere.
 Their diameter is not big (a few meters), but they are deep (hundreds of meters), so when you fall in: tough luck… The two vehicles in the pictures are used to: transport the dirt and rocks out the hole they are working in and the other one is used to go through the piles to find opals that may still be in there.

 One of the things I have learned over the last few weeks is that Ausies have a great sense of humor.
 A good example is the Coober Pedy golf club.
 This is a very hot and desert like area.
 But when you want to play golf, that’s not a problem.
 You just redefine the definition of the “green”…

 The next stop was the local opal museum.
 This is also build into the side of a hill and shows all the aspects of digging for opals.
 Furthermore it shows a house build into a hill.
 Nicely cool, but the views are poor…

 After the tour it was time to go back to the hotel and just relax.
 It’s too hot here to be outside the whole day.
 We finished the day with a very nice diner.
-Tomorrow we will move on to our next destination: Ayers Rock.
+Tomorrow we will move on to our next destination: Uluru.